Ezequiel Tovar Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The Orioles surrender the ninth-fewest home runs in baseball (142 total, 1.1 per game).
+- Orioles pitchers combine to give up the 10th-fewest home runs in baseball (143 total, 1.1 per game).

-- In his most recent time out on Sunday against the Oakland Athletics, the left-hander tossed five innings, giving up one earned run while surrendering four hits.
+- The right-hander's most recent appearance was on Sunday against the Oakland Athletics, when he threw six scoreless innings while allowing two hits.

-- In 18 games this season, the 29-year-old has a 4.66 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .263 to opposing batters.
+- The 26-year-old has a 3.03 ERA and 8.6 strikeouts per nine innings in 23 games this season, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.